2000 NBA Finals: Broadcasting

 The 2000 NBA Finals was aired in the United States on NBC (including KNBC in Los Angeles and WTHR in Indianapolis) with Bob Costas and Doug Collins on play-by-play and color commentary respectively.
 Even though Marv Albert had been rehired by NBC Sports in 1999 following his infamous sex scandal, NBC opted to keep Costas as the lead play-by-play man to avoid any negative publicity.
 Albert was eventually promoted back to the lead role before the succeeding season.

 Hannah Storm served as the studio host while Isiah Thomas, Bill Walton and Steve "Snapper" Jones served as studio analysts.
 Ahmad Rashad and Jim Gray served as sideline reporters.
-This would be Rashad's last season serving as a sideline reporter for NBC, before transitioning to a studio host for the following two seasons.